JHunter101/railroad-ink-assistant/README.md

 # Railroad-Ink-Assistant
-This program is an android phone / tablet app developed using Android Studio, to be used in combination with the popular board game, Railroad Ink.
-Railroad Ink seeks to digitialise many parts of the board game, mainly the dice rolling phase, as well providing a digital library for all rules needed to play the game.
+This HTML/CSS web program is intended to be used in conjunction with the popular board game Railroad Ink.
+Railroad Ink Assistant aims to digitize many aspects of the board game, primarily the dice rolling phase, as well as provide a digital library of all game rules.